Plan Your Visit

 PLAN YOUR VISIT

 The grounds of the 74-acre national park are open year-round from dawn to dusk, and you are welcome to explore the park on your own.
 Dogs are allowed in the park as long as they are leased.
 Owners are asked to clean up after their pet.
+Pet waste stations are located in the parking lot, at the Weir Pond trailhead and behind the restroom.

 To customize your visit, help yourself to park brochures, self-guided tours, Junior Ranger activities and the National Park Passport stamp found on the Visitor Center porch.
 Virtual tours, videos, galleries and more are available on the park website.